iwan/goodsheet/README.md

 By default:
 * the first sheet is selected
 * one line (the first) is skipped (i'm expeting that is the header line)
+* the content is returned as an hash of columns

 Pass your validation rules into the block passed to the read method, together with the column_names method that define the position (or index) and the name of the columns you want to read.